Duration: 2 years (full-time)

 Incomplete applications will not be considered and will be withdrawn after 30 days if they remain incomplete.
 Detailed guidance on deadlines can be found in the 'Additional Questions' document in the useful downloads.

-This MSc in Physiotherapy is a demanding programme of core modules; all of which must be completed successfully in order to pass.
+This MSc Physiotherapy is a demanding programme of core modules; all of which must be completed successfully in order to pass.

 You will also need to successfully complete practice placements, under the supervision of a qualified physiotherapist.